 In England and Wales bus passes are generally issued by county councils, so look for your local county council in the list below and click on the link.
 In Scotland or Northern Ireland there is one place to apply for a bus pass, just click on the link below to get to the correct page.

-click here for the ‘where to apply’ info
+click here for links to local bus pass offices for the ‘where to apply’ info

 In England you’ll be applying under the English National Concessionary Travel Scheme which gives older people free travel by bus anywhere in England during ‘off-peak’ times – between 9.30am and 11.00pm Monday to Friday and all day at weekends and on public holidays.